stojanovic/for-conferences/README.md

 ## Upcoming events

+- [Code Europe](https://www.codeeurope.pl/en), Poland (May 23 and 25, Poland)

+## Past conferences and meetups

 - Voxxed Days Bristol (March 2, 2017) - talk: [How to build a website that will (eventually) work on Mars](https://voxxeddays.com/bristol/2017/01/31/how-to-build-a-website-that-will-eventually-work-on-mars/)

-## Past conferences and meetups

 - HolyJS 2016, Moscow (December 9, 2016) - talk: [Dr. Strangelove or: How I Learned to Stop Worrying and Love the Serverless Chatbots](talks/dr-strangelove-or-how-i-learned-to-stop-worrying-and-love-the-serverless-chatbots)
 - Web Camp 2016, Zagreb (October 28, 2016) - talk: [How to build a website that will (eventually) work on Mars](talks/how-to-build-a-website-that-will-eventually-work-on-mars)
 - Full Stack Fest 2016, Barcelona (September 9, 2016) - talk: [How to build a website that will (eventually) work on Mars](talks/how-to-build-a-website-that-will-eventually-work-on-mars)